 Passthrough files

-Audio, video, PDFs, EPUBs — files the build doesn't render but ships to the deploy alongside the wiki.
-They follow the same per-variant gating contract as images: a file lands in a deploy variant only if a visible page in that variant references it.
+Audio, video, PDFs, EPUBs (files the build doesn't currently render) deploy alongside the wiki.
+They follow the same per-variant gating as images: a file lands in a deploy variant only if a visible page in that variant references it.

 Recognised extensions